RoboJackets/apiary/docs/officers/dues/setup.rst

 While dues collection itself is largely automated, there are a few steps that need to be performed manually by the treasurer or another officer to start the process.

 .. hint::
    If you're not able to see the options described here, you may need additional access.
-Ask in `#it-helpdesk`_!
+Ask in :slack:`it-helpdesk`!

 Create a Fiscal Year
 --------------------